You see the price of crude oil out there, ladies and gentlemen?

 And to be honest, the reasons that you were giving pretty much sound exactly like his guidelines.

-And so, you know, should you heaven forbid, you know, surpass or die before my mom or whatever, she'll know what I want and things like that.
+And so, you know, should you, heaven forbid, you know, surpass or die before my mom or whatever, she'll know what I want and things like that.

 But don't do this.

-The frame of mind here is important, and I I don't know what the frame of mind he thinks you're going to have do it, but don't do this from the standpoint of your death.
+And I don't know what the frame of mind he thinks you're going to have doing, but don't do this from the standpoint of your death.

 Do it from the standpoint of your life.

-And the funeral is for those who survive you who love you.
+And the funeral is for those who survive you, who love you, for them to feel good about you.

-They're gonna be sad you're gone.
+They're going to be sad you're gone.

 But it doesn't have to focus around your death.

-Fu you know, focus around your life, what you've accomplished, what there is to celebrate.
+Focus around your life, what you've accomplished, what there is to celebrate.

-So I think my dad would appreciate it.
+I think my dad would appreciate it.

-She may be right.
+So she may be right.

 Well, thank you.

-Now I want I want I want to I'm really curious about this.
+Now, I'm really curious about this.

 I want Mr. Snerdley to have a way to get back in touch with you.